judges/CHFormRequest/README.markdown

 ##Platforms

-Tested on Mac OS X 10.5+, should work on iOS 3+
+Tested on Mac OS X 10.5+, should work on iOS 3+.
+However, it has to use a private `NSInputStream` method in order to work properly.
+If you're trying to get this on the app store, let me know and I'll see if I can work around it.

 ##Credits